Judo Talent, Kuzushi Magic, or Mechanics?

 Further reading: Groom, D. (2024) Harai Goshi, Judo Way Of Life.
 Available at: https://www.thejudowayoflife.com/harai-goshi (Accessed: 23 March 2025).

-This is why legends like Kano and Mifune could execute it with finesse.
-They weren’t big & muscular, but they knew how to apply the technique.
+This is why legends like Kano and Mifune didn’t rely on size.
+They understood positioning, timing, and trust in gravity.
 You can see this principle demonstrated beautifully in this tutorial on Harai Goshi by Samson Judo, which focuses on timing, flow, and leverage.

 - Grip – Sleeve + high lapel grip